Picturepark/Picturepark.SDK.Samples/Picturepark.ContentPortal.Demo/ReadMe.md

 ```

 - Building and start the ContentPortal
-    - Open Picturepark.SDK.Samples-10.5.x\Picturepark.ContentPortal.Demo\Picturepark.ContentPortal.Demo in CMD
+    - Open .Picturepark.ContentPortal.Demo\Picturepark.ContentPortal.Demo in CMD
     - dotnet run environment=development
     - It should now be reachable at http://localhost:5000
 - Publish the Content Portal
 	- Please check here how to publish .NET Core apps with the .NET Core CLI (https://docs.microsoft.com/en-us/dotnet/core/deploying/deploy-with-cli)

-There are different possibilities of configuring the Content Portal.
+Please find below some different possibilities of configuring the Content Portal.
 Using a Dashboard as landing page or directly show the content items with filter options and also whether the access is fully public so that users only consume the content, or with the possibility to login and then offer functionalites like e.g. Sharing.
 Please see below how to configure those functions

 Solution without dashboard (https://demo-contentportal.picturepark.com/items/portal/)